ahuacate/nas-hardmetal/README.md

 #### 6.4.3.1.
 Power-on PVE-0X VM
 Using the Synology WebGUI interface Open Synology `Main Menu` (top left box icon) > `Virtual Machine Manager` > `Virtual Machine` > `Power On` and wait for the `status` to show `running`.

-This is like hitting the power-on button on any hardmetal machine --- but a virtual boot.
+This is like hitting the power-on button on any hard metal machine --- but a virtual boot.

 #### 6.4.3.2.
 Run the Proxmox ISO Installation
 Using the Synology WebGUI interface Open Synology `Main Menu` (top left box icon) > `Virtual Machine Manager` > `Virtual Machine` > `Connect` and a new browser tab should open showing the Proxmox installation script.
-The installation is much the same as a hardmetal installation you would've performed for pve-01 or pve-02.
+The installation is much the same as a hard metal installation you would've performed for pve-01 or pve-02.

-To start the install, on the new browser tab, use your keyboard arrow keys with `Install Proxmox VE` selected hit your `ENTER` key to begin the installation script.
+To start the install, on the new browser tab, use your keyboard arrow keys with `Install Proxmox VE` selected then hit your `ENTER` key to begin the installation script.

-Your first user prompt will probably be a window saying "No support for KVM virtualisation detected.
+Your first user prompt will probably be a window saying "No support for KVM virtualization detected.
 Check BIOS settings for Intel VT/AMD-V/SVM" so click `OK` then to the End User Agreement click `I Agree`.

 Now configure the installation fields for the node as follows: